Wi-Fi/Bluetooth

-The Quectel Pi H1 single-board computer supports QCA1023 SDIO Wifi.
-This document describes how to connect to a Wi-Fi hotspot using Network Manager.
+The Quectel Pi H1 smart single‑board computer supports the QCA1023 SDIO Wi‑Fi module.
+This section introduces how to configure Wi‑Fi connections using the nmcli command-line tool.

-nmcli is a user-space program and a command-line tool provided by NetworkManager in Linux systems.
-It is used to manage network connections, especially in environments where a graphical interface is unavailable or for automated scripting.
-It can configure connections such as Ethernet, Wi-Fi, VLAN, bridging, proxy, and VPN.
-The following tutorial demonstrates how to connect to a Wi-Fi hotspot using nmcli.
+nmcli is a user‑space command-line utility provided by NetworkManager on Linux systems.
+It is used for managing network connections, especially in environments without a graphical interface or in automation scripts.
+It supports configuration and management of Ethernet, Wi‑Fi, VLAN, bridge, proxy, VPN, and other types of network connections.

-Use the following command to enable wireless functionality, which is equivalent to "turning on the Wi-Fi switch" in the desktop version:
+Use the following command to turn on Wi‑Fi functionality.
+It is equivalent to enabling the Wi‑Fi switch in a desktop environment:

 nmcli radio wifi on